thisisshub/DAIWSI/README.md

 # DAIWSI
-Downloading Anything Of the Internet Without Searching It.
+Downloading Anything Off the Internet Without Searching It.

 This setup helps you download anything off the internet without even searching for it.